 Emotion is a hypocritical being; it seeks the truth but can’t listen. // Olivia Kiernan, TOO CLOSE TO BREATHE

-Kiernan's writing has been labeled akin to Tana French, but I didn't have the same visceral reaction to it as I often do to French's prose.
-But I did enjoy reading it.
-She did successfully ratchet up suspense throughout, but I wasn't sold by the ending.
+Kiernan's writing has been labeled akin to Tana French.
+While I didn't have the same visceral reaction to it as I often do to French's prose, I did enjoy reading it.
+She successfully ratcheted up suspense throughout, but I wasn't sold by the ending.
 I wanted to be able to puzzle together the culprit, but I felt like I wasn't given the adequate information to do it myself.

 I received this book from Amazon's First Reads program.